 - If you replay it and the footage isn't good, reshoot it.

 - Break the video into sections where you change the topics.
 This is where jump cuts can be edited in for transitions.
-This can give you a chance to review the footage and see if you need to retake anything or add footage.
+This can allow you to review the footage and see if you need to retake anything or add footage.

 - Remember that you're going to want an end screen.
 Film this separately.
 This is where you put your thank you and your call to action to like the video and subscribe to your YouTube channel.